The Ultimate Guide to Acing Your IB Mock Exams

 2. The Ultimate Diagnostic Tool

 You might think you understand a topic, but can you explain it under time pressure?
-Mocks give you a brutally honest snapshot of your strengths and weaknesses.
-They pinpoint the exact topics or skills you need to focus your revision on.
+Mocks give you a realistic and honest snapshot of your strengths and weaknesses.
+They pinpoint the topics and skills you need to focus your revision on.

 3. Perfecting Your Exam Technique